NaolShow/Wolfy/README.md

 ### How to create a lang file?

 Follow this step-by-step tutorial:
-- Step1: Go to the installation folder of Wolfy
+- Go to the Wolfy installation location
-- Step2: Go to the "Langs" folder
+- Go to the "Langs" folder
-- Step3: Copy then Paste any ".json" file (This file will be taken as a template)
+- Go to: https://github.com/NaolShow/Wolfy/tree/master/Wolfy/Localization, choose a model, copy all the code of the model
-- Step4: Rename the ".json" file you just copied (for example: "my_new_language.json")
+- Create a new file ending with'.XAML' (in the "Langs" folder), and copy the model code
-- Step5: Edit the translations in the file with a text editor.
-(Like Notepadd ++ or Sublime Text)
+- Change the translations!
-- Step6: Restart Wolfy, go to settings and choose your language!
+[THE NAME OF THE FILE MUST BE EQUAL TO THE NAME OF THE KEY "language_name", THE KEY "language_display_name" IS THE NAME THAT WILL BE DISPLAYED IN THE SETTINGS]

 # Licence

 TheseScripts is licensed under the GNU General Public License 3.0